‘No justice, no Derby’ is the latest cry in a Louisville grappling with racial tensions

 Jecorey Arthur, a Black musician who, at 28, recently became the youngest person elected to Louisville’s Metro Council, likens the ban to “modern-day Jim Crow” that perpetuates African Americans’ exclusion from Derby festivities.

 Arthur had pushed for Saturday’s race to be canceled unless it barred spectators.
 Some people reacted as if he had spoken blasphemy, he said, because the race is “just such a sacred time for our city.
-But what they fail to realize is that it has never been sacred for us, for over 100 years now, because we haven’t been included in that celebration, we haven’t been included in that economic impact.
+But what they fail to realize is that it has never been sacred for us, for over 100 years now, because we haven’t been included in that celebration.
+We haven’t been included in that economic impact.
 We haven’t been included in Louisville.”

-Black residents rallied behind the slogan “no housing, no Derby!”
+Black residents rallied behind the slogan “No housing, no Derby!”
 Protest organizer Dick Gregory said upending it would “keep those out-of-town folks from enjoying a city we can’t even enjoy ourselves.”

 Like today, Louisville was tense.
 Counterprotesters chucked rocks and eggs at marchers ahead of the race, and the Ku Klux Klan threatened to bring thousands of members to Churchill Downs.
 On race day, 2,500 security personnel — including over 1,000 National Guardsmen — were stationed at the track.
 The Rev. Martin Luther King Jr. was in town at the time, and hours before the horses were set to run, he called off the protests because of fears of violence.
 “Sometimes the prediction of a race riot is an invitation to riot,” King explained.

-Protests are expected again in coming days, and an all-Black militia that trooped hundreds of its members through Louisville in July has vowed to return.
+Protests are expected again in coming days, and an all-Black armed paramilitary group that trooped hundreds of its members through Louisville in July has vowed to return.

 Both Mayor Greg Fischer (D), who has talked about the Derby as a unifying force, and Gov. Andy Beshear (D) have said they will not attend the race.
 By tradition, Kentucky’s governor presents the solid-gold trophy to the winning horse’s owner.